QueClr/reussir/www/chapters/development/closures.typ

 === Future Work

-- Add Escape Analysis and avoid allocations when possible.
-Heap memory token can possibly be eliminated by using stack memory.
+- Add escape analysis and avoid allocations when possible.
+Heap memory tokens can possibly be eliminated by using stack memory.
-- Consider reuse the closure token if its layout information can be inferred.
+- Consider reusing the closure token if its layout information can be inferred.